Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 While cruise passengers have gotten used to shelling out plenty of cash for extras on the ship after they board, not everyone likes being nickeled-and-dimed.

-With Free at Sea, you book a cruise and get any number of “free” perks included with your cruise.
-While what’s offered to passengers does change slightly from time to time, the traditional deal offers a lineup of perks for you to select from:
+With More at Sea, you book a cruise and get any number of perks included with your cruise.
+While what’s offered to passengers can change slightly from time to time, the traditional deal offers a lineup of perks for you to select from:

 But while the sale sounds mouth-watering, there are definitely some things you will want to know before you purchase your fare in order to get the best deal… and avoid any surprises.